slavicaDj/blog/README.md

 and performance.
 Others talked about how they use Git - whether they are game developer, designer, lawyer(?!).
 I think they all presented Git in the best light and contributed to make Git look like what it is - an awesome software.

 I met a lot of people.
 They all had their story why they're on Git Merge and what they do for living.
-I was particulary puzzled to meet some of those people and see them later on stage!
-They were acting like they are regular atendees, but believe me, they are awesome, and so are their talks.
+I was particularly puzzled to meet some of those people and see them later on stage!
+They were acting like they are regular attendees, but believe me, they are awesome, and so are their talks.
 What was also pleasing to see is that people are so positive about Outreachy.
 Everyone I talked to thought that Outreachy is amazing project.
 At the end of the day, I was sad that Git Merge is over.
 I learned a lot and met great people.
 I truly hope I'll join it again in future.